djhmateer/djhmateer.github.io/_posts/2020-12-01-xprogressive web apps.md

 <!-- [![alt text](/assets/2020-11-26/file-new.jpg "File new project Razor Pages"){:width="800px"}](/assets/2020-11-26/file-new.jpg) -->

-I've got a website I'm building for a client where they need to:

-- View it well on their phones (minimum iPhone 7's+)
-- Have a button on their homescreen to take them to the 'app'
-- Login with a username/password

-It is somewhat of an 'internal app' with people being emailled instructions on how to use it.

-Rather than make a full blown native app, lets see what a PWA can do.

 [pwa-dave-test source code](https://github.com/djhmateer/pwa-dave-test) for this article

 [https://pwadavetest.azurewebsites.net/](https://pwadavetest.azurewebsites.net/) live test site of demo code above